Ray-nl/slug-generator/readme.md

 ---

-If you have a product collection and have a product with the slug php already then you can call the generateslug.
+If you have a entry in a collection with the possibilty to have a duplicate slug, then you can call the generateslug.
+If the slug 'car' allready exists in the products collection it wil return 'car-1'

-It return "car-1"

 ```
 Slug::generateSlug('products', 'car')